MIllyard Scholars Program

 Become a Millyard Scholar

-To be considered for the Millyard Scholars Program, you must apply via the Common Application as a full-time incoming freshman to one of these UNH Manchester majors: biological sciences, biotechnology, electrical engineering technology or mechanical engineering technology.
+To be considered for the Millyard Scholars Program, you must apply via the Common Application as a full-time incoming freshman to one of these UNH Manchester majors: biological sciences, biotechnology, computer information systems, computer science, electrical engineering technology or mechanical engineering technology.
 Millyard Scholars typically have a high school GPA of 3.70+.
 The deadline to apply is April 1 for fall semester and November 15 for spring semester.

 Apply Now